Steve Case: Investments

 Following his departure from AOL, Case founded Revolution LLC in 2005.
 Early investments include Revolution Money, HelloWallet, AddThis, Zipcar, Living Social, and luxury travel club Exclusive Resorts.
 These last three were considered early bets on the new Web economy, and were early examples of what is now referred to as the 'sharing economy.'
 Zipcar went public in April 2011, earning a market valuation of more than $1 billion before being acquired by Avis Budget Group in January 2013.

+Case also believed he could change the healthcare system in the US and founded Revolution Health Group in April 2005.
+After a number of acquisitions but disappointing results, the company merged with Waterfront Media in October 2008.

-Other exits include the purchase of Revolution Money by American Express in 2009 for $300 million, and on May 29, 2014 MorningStar announced plans to acquire HelloWallet for an undisclosed amount.
-Additionally, Case recognized another successful exit when Towers Watson acquired early exchange pioneer Extend Health for $435 million in May, 2012.
+Other exits include the purchase of Revolution Money by American Express in 2009 for $300 million, and on May 29, 2014, MorningStar announced plans to acquire HelloWallet for an undisclosed amount.
+Additionally, Case recognized another successful exit when Towers Watson acquired early exchange pioneer Extend Health for $435 million in May 2012.

 In 2011, Case, along with Ted Leonsis, launched the $450 million Revolution Growth fund.
-The fund's investments to date include Bigcommerce, CustomInk, Echo360, FedBid, Handy, Lolly Wolly Doodle, Optoro, Orchard, Resonate, Revolution Foods, Sweetgreen, Sparefoot, Bedrock Manufacturing, LDiscovery, Interactions, Cava, DraftKings, Sportradar, Tala, Tempus, TalkSpace and Uptake.
+The fund's investments to date include Bigcommerce, Custom Ink, Echo360, FedBid, Handy, Lolly Wolly Doodle, Optoro, Orchard, Resonate, Revolution Foods, Sweetgreen, Sparefoot, Bedrock Manufacturing, LDiscovery, Interactions, Cava, DraftKings, Sportradar, Tala, Tempus, TalkSpace and Uptake.
 In 2013, he launched the Revolution Ventures fund with Tige Savage and David Golden.
 Revolution Ventures has invested in BenchPrep, Booker, Busbud, Framebridge, Homesnap, Insikt, OrderUp, RunKeeper, MemberSuite, PolicyGenius, Paro, Bloomscape and Bright Cellars.
 In 2017, Case launched the Rise of the Rest Seed Fund, investing in companies outside of San Francisco, New York and Boston.
 The fund has invested in companies across 78 cities and 35 states.
 Case has also invested directly in other companies, such as Kenyan solar provider M-kopa.

 Case controls tens of thousands of acres of land in Hawaii, including a controlling interest in Maui Land & Pineapple Company, and Grove Farm, obtained in a highly controversial transaction which led to years of litigation by the farm's previous owners.
+Case, the co-founder of AOL, was raised in Hawaii and went to the same high school as Barack Obama; with 57,400 acres, including his 35,170-acre Grove Farm on Kauai, which rents land for sustainable development initiatives, Case is currently the second-largest billionaire landowner in the state.